aspose-words/Aspose.Words-Documentation/reportingservices/getting-started/feature-tour/same-reports-from-report-server-report-viewer-and-report-designer/_index.md

-﻿---
+---
-title: Same Reports from Report Server, Report Viewer and Report Designer
+title: Reports – Report Server, Report Viewer, Report Designer
-second_title: Aspose.Words for Reporting Services
+second_title: Aspose.Words
 articleTitle: Same Reports from Report Server, Report Viewer and Report Designer
 linktitle: Same Reports from Report Server, Report Viewer and Report Designer
 description: "Technologies which may be used to export reports using the Aspose.Words for Reporting Services."